QiKatherine/QiKatherine.github.io/content/top/about.md

 (2) **Counterfactual modeling in AI ethics** Collaborating with Accenture AI specialists, we propose quantifying AI fairness with 5 different proxies and implement a set of algorithms to detect the potential biases of current dataset to eliminate the disparate impact of unfair data, which is shown as a well-performed framework to help AI-related companies to improve their work to maintain fairness during data-based decision-making process under the upcoming GDPR, with research paper published publicly.

-(3) **Data fusion in cybersecurity** Collaborating with IC, Los Alamos National Laboratory, and The Heilbronn Institute for Mathematical Research to develop data science tools for improving enterprise cyber-security.
+(3) **Data fusion in cybersecurity** Collaborating with Imperial College, Los Alamos National Laboratory, and The Heilbronn Institute for Mathematical Research to develop data science tools for improving enterprise cyber-security.
 My contribution is to apply unsupervised learning in unusual change detection in the 'blend-in attack' of information fusion research.

 (4) **Cybernetics in trajectory prediction** Collaborating with National Air Traffic Services, we developed a series of machine learning/deep learning methods to predict air traffic trajectories (high-frequency time series data).
 My role is to help understand the linear dynamic control theory and Kalman filter.